Drug Rehab Addiction Treatment

 - Difficulty breathing

-Various factors are considered when determining if someone is abusing drugs.
-Top signs of substance abuse include:
+Many factors determine if someone is abusing drugs.
+The top signs of substance abuse used by addiction centers, alcohol rehab, and treatment services include:

 - Being physically dependent on the substance

 - Inability to stop using the substance